oolongjiawei/Capstone/README.md

 # Project Title
 FORTUNE HOUSE
+* Unlock Your Destiny Through the Four Pillars of Destiny *

 ## Overview
 a website designed to help users gain insights into themselves through detailed descriptions based on their date of birth (and location).
 By generating a personalized chart using the Four Pillars of Destiny, users can reflect on their character, influences, and potential life trajectory.